-A RAT will be provided to each claimant/worker and any approved support person at the inperson medical assessment premises.
+A RAT will be provided to each claimant/worker and any approved support person at the in-person medical assessment premises.

-The Medical Assessor will determine the method of administration of the RAT which may include:
+The Medical Assessor will determine the method of administration of the RAT at their medical premises, which may include:

-- self-administered testing by the claimant/worker the Medical Assessor or their staff will provide the RAT and advise the claimant/worker where to perform the RAT and how to advise them of the RAT result, or - the Medical Assessor or their staff will administer the RAT, will advise the claimant/worker of the testing procedure and advise where to wait for the result. - informing the worker/claimant what will happen if the result is positive
+- The Medical Assessor or their staff provide the RAT and advise the claimant/worker where to perform the RAT and how to assess the RAT result, or - the Medical Assessor or their staff will administer the RAT, will advise the claimant/worker of the testing procedure and advise where to wait for the result - staff informing the worker/claimant what will happen if the result is positive.